spencerhhubert/nexus/CONTRIBUTING.md

 ## Non-Commercial vs Commercial Use

-**Non-commercial use (free):**
+**Non-commercial use of design files (free):**
-- Personal hobby projects
+- Use design files to build Sorters for personal projects
-- Educational purposes
+- Use design files for educational purposes
-- Research and development
+- Use design files for research and development

-**Commercial use (requires license):**
+**Commercial use of design files (requires license):**
+- Use design files to manufacture Sorters for sale
-- Manufacturing and selling Sorters
+- Modify designs and manufacture products for sale
-- Using Sorters in business operations
-- Offering sorting as a commercial service
+- Distribute design files for commercial purposes

+**Important: Purchased Products**
+If you purchase a basically Sorter from Basically Technologies LLC or an authorized distributor, you may use that physical unit for any purpose, including commercial use.
+The non-commercial restriction applies only to the design files, not to products you legally purchase.

 For commercial licensing: contact@basically.website